 Myth 1: Cash for keys is only for problem tenants

 News flash: you don’t have to have an awful tenant story to want your current tenants out!
 This is where a buyout agreement can come in handy.
 If you’re a landlord who wants to “remodel the property, move-in themselves, or change the lease in order to increase the rent to market rate,” you’re in luck.
 A buyout agreement is essentially a cash for keys deal accomplished under less fraught circumstances.

 This can be a great option when you want to renegotiate the value, purpose, or rent on your property.
 A buyout agreement can help you hit reset on a property, and it’s going to bring much less anxiety in almost all cases.

-Myth 2: Cash for keys is the only way to save yourself from a complete loss.
+Myth 2: A cash for keys agreement is the only way to save yourself from a total loss.

 You rented to the wrong people.
 And while you know it now, that doesn’t really help.
 Sure, this experience may make you more careful about getting burned in the future, but what about right now?
 When you’ve exhausted everything within your legal limits, a cash for keys deal may seem like your only recourse, but that’s not necessarily the case.